Bill

 AI Summary

-This bill requires the State Council of Higher Education for Virginia, working with the Department of Education and representatives from public colleges and high schools, to create a model transition Individualized Education Program (IEP) for students with disabilities.
-An IEP is a legal document outlining the educational plan for a student with a disability, and a "transition IEP" specifically focuses on the services and accommodations needed for that student to succeed after high school, particularly in higher education.
-This model IEP will be posted publicly and made accessible to the IEP teams of students with disabilities to ensure they receive timely support from public colleges and universities.
-The Council will also encourage private colleges to use these guidelines to help students with disabilities at their institutions.
-Additionally, the bill mandates that the Council report its findings and recommendations, including a copy of the model transition IEP, to specific legislative committees by November 1, 2026.
+This bill requires the State Council of Higher Education for Virginia, in collaboration with the Department of Education and representatives from public colleges and secondary schools, to create and share guidelines for developing a transition Individualized Education Program (IEP).
+An IEP is a legal document outlining a student's educational needs and the services they will receive, and a "transition IEP" specifically focuses on preparing students with disabilities for life after high school, including postsecondary education and employment.
+These guidelines aim to ensure that public colleges and universities in Virginia can provide timely transition services and accommodations to students with disabilities.
+The Council is also encouraged to ask private institutions of higher education to make these guidelines available to their students, and the guidelines will include information on Inclusive Postsecondary Education Programs.
+Finally, the Council must report its findings and recommendations, along with a copy of the guidelines, to specific legislative committees by November 1, 2026.

 Committee Categories